 Advancements in computer vision technology have been profound, predominantly fueled by developments in machine learning and deep learning.

-For instance, late convolutional neural networks (CNNs) have drastically improved the ability of computer vision systems to recognize complex patterns and classify images.
+For instance, convolutional neural networks (CNNs) have drastically improved the ability of computer vision systems to recognize complex patterns and classify images.
 Another major development enables machines to generate new images or modify existing ones, finding applications in various fields like art and fashion.

 Additionally, advances in edge computing have also enabled real-time processing of visual data, which is crucial for applications such as autonomous driving and real-time surveillance.
 With these advancements, the potential and the reach of computer vision technology continue to expand, poised to bring revolutionary changes in our day-to-day life.